 3. Staying On Property Versus Staying Off Property

-6. Download an App for Ride Wait Times
+5. Download an App for Ride Wait Times

-7. Have a Plan
+6. Have a Plan

 Give yourself plenty of time to make your way to the park, especially if you are using Disney transportation.
 It always takes longer than you think.
 We also like to head straight to the back of the park when it opens to avoid the crowds at the front.

-8. Bring Snacks
+7. Bring Snacks

-9. Make a Souvenir Budget
+8. Make a Souvenir Budget

-It is a given that your kids will ask for every single thing they see in the gift shop and then some.
+Expect that your kids will ask for every single thing they see in the gift shop and then some.
 Do yourself a favor and buy a Disney gift card ahead of time with a pre-set dollar amount for each child.
 Once the child has spent all their money, no more souvenirs for them.
 Here are some of our other favorite tips for saving money on Disney souvenirs.

 If you have a stroller that is lightweight, be sure to bring it with you.
 The kids will get tired, and it is convenient to have your own instead of renting ay Disney stroller.
 We would also recommend a ride along stroller board.
 We used it for our older children and it was a lifesaver!